IN THIS ARTICLE

 Electromyography is a test to evaluate potential nerve damage.
 This test measures the muscle activity in the urethral sphincter using sensors placed on the skin near the urethra and rectum.
 Sometimes the sensors are on the urethral or rectal catheter.
 Muscle activity is recorded on a machine.
 The patterns of the impulses will show whether the messages sent to the bladder and urethra are coordinated correctly.

-Cystoscopy, examination of the inside of the bladder, also is indicated for patients experiencing persistent irritative urinary symptoms or blood in the urine (hematuria).
+Cystoscopy, examination of the inside of the bladder, also is indicated for patients experiencing persistent urinary symptoms or blood in the urine (hematuria).
 The cystoscope has lenses like a telescope or microscope which allow the doctor to focus on the inner surfaces of the urinary tract.
 Bladder abnormalities, such as a tumor, stone, and cancer (carcinoma in situ) can be diagnosed with cystoscopy.
+Biopsies (small tissue samplings) can be done via cystoscopy for diagnosis of areas that may appear abnormal.
 Urethroscopy can be performed to assess the structure and function of the urethral sphincter mechanism.

 Must Read Articles Related to Incontinence